NicolasTfile/alx-low_level_programming/0x0B-malloc_free/README.md

 File 3-alloc_grid.c is a function that returns a pointer to a 2 dimensional array of integers.

 File 4-free_grid.c is a function that frees a 2 dimensional grid previously created by our alloc_grid function.

+File 100-argstostr.c is a function that concatenates all the arguments of our program.

+File 101-strtow.c is a function that splits a string into words.

+main.h is a header file contaning all the function prototypes.